lukemurraynz/lukemurraynz.github.io/blog/2023-03-16-create-azure-bastion-with-shareable-link-support-with-powershell.md

 As of November 2022, Microsoft introduced shareable links into public preview, solving two key pain points:

-* Administrators will no longer have to provide full access to their Azure accounts to one-time VM users—helping to maintain their privacy and security.
+* Administrators will no longer have to provide full access to their Azure accounts to one-time VM users, helping to maintain their privacy and security.
-* Users without Azure subscriptions can seamlessly connect to VMs without exposing RDP/SSH ports to the public internet.
+* Users without Azure subscriptions can connect to VMs directly without exposing RDP/SSH ports to the public internet.

 > The Bastion **Shareable Link** feature lets users connect to a target resource (virtual machine or virtual machine scale set) using Azure Bastion without accessing the Azure portal.